-4. Canine Pay
+- 4. Canine Pay - a.

-a.
 Canine Duty Pay

-Any employee assigned to K-9 duty shall be compensated at the rate of one dollar and twenty-five cents (\$1.25) per hour, plus overtime rates where applicable, for all time assigned to K-9 duty, including vacation, sick leave, holiday pay and Workers' Compensation leave, provided, however, that this differential shall not be paid during any leave where the individual is no longer responsible for caring for the dog.
+Any employee of the Sheriff's Department or District Attorney's Office assigned to K-9 duty shall be compensated at the rate of one dollar and twenty-five cents (\$1.25) per hour, plus overtime rates where applicable, for all time assigned to K-9 duty, including vacation, sick leave, holiday pay and Workers' Compensation leave, provided, however, that this differential shall not be paid during any leave where the individual is no longer responsible for caring for the dog.
+If any such employees are also assigned to SWAT, they shall receive the \$1.85 per hour (and not the \$1.25 per hour) provided above in paragraph 2 for assignment to SWAT.

-b.
-Canine Compensation for Off-Duty work
+- b.
+Canine Compensation for Off-Duty work - i.

-i.
 Employees assigned to canine duty shall be paid for the offduty care, feeding and grooming of their canine and the routine, off-duty canine-related maintenance of their canine.

-The County and the Association have considered the time that canine officers typically spend on off-duty canine care, and determined it to be seven (7) hours per pay period.
+The County and the Association have considered the time that employees assigned to canine duty typically spend on off-duty canine care, and determined it to be seven (7) hours per pay period. - ii.

-- ii.
 Employees assigned to canine duty shall be paid seven (7) hours per pay period of overtime rate of pay based on the canine care salary rate.
-In addition, canine officers are not permitted to work more than seven (7) hours per period on off-duty canine duties as the County is not paying for more than seven (7) hours per pay period and employees are not permitted to work off the clock.
-The canine care salary rate shall be \$14.50 per hour paid at time and one half.
-Effective the first pay period that includes July 1, 2018 the rate shall be \$15.00 per hour paid at time and one half. - iii.
-In addition to the seven (7) hours of pay per pay period described in the preceding paragraph, canine deputies shall be paid for off-duty veterinary visits and extraordinary off-duty care, provided that, absent an emergency, the Deputy shall obtain supervisor approval for such care and shall provide appropriate payroll documentation. - iv.
+In addition, employees assigned to canine duty are not permitted to work more than seven (7) hours per period on off-duty canine duties as the County is not paying for more than seven (7) hours per pay period and employees are not permitted to work off the clock.
+The canine care salary rate shall be \$15.00 per hour paid at time and one half.

+- iii.
+In addition to the seven (7) hours of pay per pay period described in the preceding paragraph, employees assigned to canine duty shall be paid for off-duty veterinary visits and extraordinary off-duty care, provided that, absent an emergency, the employee shall obtain supervisor approval for such care and shall provide appropriate payroll documentation. - iv.
 An employee on any leave who does not have responsibility for the Canine will not receive the canine compensation provided herein. - 5.
 Motorcycle Officer.
 Any employee assigned to work as a motorcycle officer shall be compensated at the rate of one dollar and twenty-five cents (\$1.25) per hour, plus overtime rates where applicable, for all time actually worked as a motorcycle officer. - 6.
 Special Enforcement Bureau (SEB) Aviation.
 Any employees assigned to SEB Aviation shall be compensated as stated below, plus overtime rates where applicable, for the time actually worked in the specialty assignment: - a.
-Chief Pilot: three dollars and seventy-five cents (\$3.75) per hour; - b.
-Pilot: three dollars and ten cents (\$3.10) per hour; - c.
-Tactical Flight Officers: one dollar and fifty-five cents (\$1.55) per hour. - 7.
+Chief Pilot: Ten percent (10%) of base pay per hour; - b.
+Pilot: Seven and one half percent (7.5%) of base pay per hour; - c.
+Tactical Flight Officers: Five percent (5%) of base pay per hour. - d.
+Aviation EMT Pay: Effective August 12, 2021, any employee certified and assigned to work as an EMT Deputy with the Aviation Unit shall be compensated at the rate of one dollar and twenty-five cents (\$1.25) per hour, plus overtime rates where applicable, for all time worked as an EMT Deputy. - 7.
 Crisis Negotiators.
-Any employee assigned to work as a Crisis Negotiator (shall be compensated an additional fifty dollars (\$50) a pay period for all pay periods assigned as an CN, irrespective of hours actually worked as an CN.
+Any employee assigned to work as a Crisis Negotiator shall be compensated an additional fifty dollars (\$50) a pay period for all pay periods assigned as an CN, irrespective of hours actually worked as an CN.